We decided to give something back this Christmas and so have been supporting local charities with a food drive and fundraising activities.

 We held our annual Christmas food drive in aid of The Basement Project, delivering long-life goods and festive treats to the Bromsgrove-based charity which provides a drop-in centre and floating support for young people facing homelessness.

-Also, we have also donned our most colourful and hilarious festive knitwear for a Christmas jumper day in aid of Primrose Hospice, raising £100 for the independent charity which supports patients and families living with life-limiting illness across North East Worcestershire.
+We have also donned our most colourful and hilarious festive knitwear for a Christmas jumper day in aid of Primrose Hospice, raising £100 for the independent charity which supports patients and families living with life-limiting illness across North East Worcestershire.

 Finally, we got creative with our Christmas cards this year, sending clients, suppliers and friends of ours a shiny one pound coin for them to donate to a charity of their choice.